KarnbirKhera/CUDA-Vector-Addition/README.md

 **2. Once the equation is analyzed, I would do the following which I recently learned about.
 This process is a lot more complicated (which makes it a lot more interesting), but offers a significant theoretical view into our kernel.**

 <h3>A. DRAM Bandwidth Bound </h3>
-How long would the kernel take if the DRAM delivered bytes at it's theoretical maximum speed (seconds)?<br><br>
+How long would the kernel take if the DRAM delivered bytes at its theoretical maximum speed (seconds)?<br><br>

 $$ T_{DRAM} = \frac{\text{Total Bytes Transferred}}{\text{Peak DRAM Bandwidth}} $$